CANSKATE

 CANSKATE POWER (AGES 5 AND UP)

 CanSkate Power program follows the same format as the CanSkate Stage 1-4 program.
 Skaters in the CanSkate Power program will learn the basic fundamentals of skating forwards, backwards, stopping and turning that will enhance their skills for hockey or ringette.
 Lessons are taught in a group format by a Certified Skate Canada Professional Coach, with a group size of no more then 10 skaters.
 A CSA approved hockey helmet is required for all participants.
-Participants must be in hockey skates and use hockey/ringette sticks and gloves.
+Participants must not be beginner skaters, they must have some basic skating ability to participate in this program.
+Skaters must wear hockey skates and use hockey/ringette sticks and gloves.

 POWERSKATE (AGES 5 AND UP)